mattjaybe/SillyTavern-Pathweaver/README.md

 ### ***ver 1.2 & 1.2.1***
 - Added option to hide the animated bar in the settings
 - 1.2.1: Ensures that the hide/show button remains clickable when the <a href="https://github.com/mattjaybe/SillyTavern-Larson">Larson extension</a> is installed

-### ***ver 1.1***
-- You can now enable streaming in settings, which streams the suggestions to each card one at a time rather than waiting for all of them to be filled.
-Works with Ollama, OpenAI-compatible endpoints, and any Connection Profile/Main API that supports streaming
-- Setting to change the font of the title 'Pathweaver' on the bar, or even hide it
-- Misc. bug fixes some users pointed out

 ![Version](https://img.shields.io/badge/SillyTavern-v1.12%2B-blue)
 ![License](https://img.shields.io/badge/License-MIT-green)